Sherine

-Sherine Sayed Mohamed Abdel Wahab (شيرين سيد محمد عبد الوهاب; born 8 October 1980), known professionally as simply Sherine, is an Egyptian singer, actress and music judge who is dubbed "The Voice of Egypt".
+Sherine Sayed Mohamed Abdel Wahab (شيرين سيد محمد عبد الوهاب; born 8 October 1980) is an Egyptian singer and actress, who is dubbed "The Voice of Egypt".
 Sherine was formerly a judge on MBC's The Voice: Ahla Sawt.

+Sherine Abdel-Wahab has built a successful musical career spanning more than two decades.

 Early and personal life

 She was born on October 8, 1980, in Cairo, Egypt to a middle-class family.
 Her father is a decorator, and her mother, a housewife.
 She also has one brother and one sister.

 Sherine married a second time on April 12, 2018 in Cairo, Egypt to Hossam Habib, an Egyptian pop singer.
 The wedding was attended by immediate family members, the managers and organizers of the couple, including Sherine's daughters from her previous marriage to Egyptian composer, Mohamed Moustafa.
 Sherine and Hossam Habib divorced in 2021, but the pair remarried a year later.
 In December 2023, they divorced after their remarriage.
 In 2024, Sherine filed assault charges against her ex-husband Habib.